-2.2.
+2.5.
 Choice of similarity function.
-Here we discuss how to construct the weight functions w(x, y), sometimes referred to as similarity functions, for specific applications involving high dimensional data.
+The choice of similarity function w(x, y) is application dependent, but some observations are appropriate.
 There are two factors to consider when choosing w(x, y).
 First, the choice of weight function must reflect the desired outcome.
 For segmentation, this typically involves choosing an appropriate metric on a vector space.
 Our examples below used the standard Euclidean norm, but other norms may be more appropriate.
-For example, the angle norm may work better for segmentation algorithms below requires the diagonalization of w(x, y), and this step is often the rate limiting procedure.
+For example, the angle norm may work better for segmentation of hyperspectral images.
+A second consideration is algorithm speed.
+The segmentation algorithms below requires the diagonalization of w(x, y), and this step is often the rate limiting procedure.
 There are two main methods to obtain speed in the diagonalization.
 The first method is to use the Nyström extension described in section 3.2.
 This method does not require a modification of w(x, y), and calculations on large graphs with connections between every vertex is possible.